jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/about.md

 - I choose the right tools for the project, I am not married to any tools - instantly choosing the familiar is common trap.
 - I mentor others - either by arrangement or when I am in a Lead position.
 - I can advise ways on working based on years of practical experience
-- I never ponder of how many ways a project could fail, only on ways to avoid those fails - negativity is not in my nature.
+- I never ponder of how many ways a project could fail, only on ways to avoid those fails.